If I had to sum up my resume in two words, they would be: “Bopping Around.”

 I’ve bopped around in location, from suburban Connecticut to Manhattan to Berkeley, California.

 Thankfully, the bopping didn’t translate to my relationships: I married a wonderful man over a decade ago.
-In June 2011, after spending most of our lives in major urban areas, we moved across the country to a small town in the middle of Vermont.
-We live down a long dirt driveway at the foot of the Green Mountains with our four young daughters, some chickens and ducks, and a sweet but neurotic labradoodle.
+In 2011, after spending most of our lives in major urban areas, we moved across the country to a small town in the middle of Vermont.
+We live down a long dirt driveway at the foot of the Green Mountains with our five children, assorted chickens and ducks, a feisty cat, and a neurotic labradoodle.

 I think the bopping stops here.
-I love the most what I’m doing right now: living in a small town, raising our family (and our animals), and writing.
-Should you wish to read more of my thoughts — as if this isn’t enough! — my writing has also appeared in The Longridge Review, On the Willows , Minibury, and The Addison Independent.
+I love the most what I’m doing right now: living in Vermont, homeschooling my daughters, caring for our animals and our garden — and writing when I have time!
+Should you wish to read more of my thoughts, my writing has also appeared in The Longridge Review, On the Willows , Minibury, and The Addison Independent.

 Faith, I love your blog!
 I really enjoyed reading your stories, and I LOVE your new house!!
 It’s so beautiful.
 Vermont sounds and looks lovely!
 I grew up in a small town in California and I loved it and I miss it.
 Reading about your journeys makes me pine for that slow-paced beautiful country forest life!
 Congrats to Erick on the job and both of you on the newest Gong addition!

 Thanks, Lexie!
 Great to hear from you and hope you guys are doing well down in San Diego!
 We’ll be thinking of you jealously around February, I’m sure 🙂